Multilingual

 Handling Plurals

-Some languages present different sentence structures based on the quantity of items, for example, There is %count% apple.
-The sentence is correct when %count% is 1, and incorrect when greater than 1.
+In some languages, sentence structure differs based on quantity.
+For example, There is %count% apple is correct when %count% is 1, but incorrect when it is greater than 1.

-Add apple_count to the language file resource/translations/en/messages.php as follows:
+Add apple_count to language file resource/translations/en/messages.php as follows:

 return [